 It’s funny that, at least around here, it’s more popular to raise pigs in the summer than the cooler times of the year, even though summer is hot and the hardest time to raise pigs for quick growth!

 If you are raising your pigs in the summer, heat will be a big deal for your porkers.
-Be sure to check them multiple times a day to see how they are dealing with the heat and keep their wallow full so they can cool off.
+Be sure to check them multiple times a day to see how they are handling the heat and keep their wallow full so they can cool off.

 If you have the option to raise pigs later in the fall, go for it, they will be happier with the cooler weather.